klmnden/azure-docs.tr-tr/articles/active-directory/connect/active-directory-aadconnect-version-history.md

 ### <a name="release-status"></a>Yayın durumu

-20/7/2018: indirme ve Otomatik yükseltme için yayımlanmış.
-Otomatik yükseltme işlemi devam ediyor.
+21/8/2018: indirme ve Otomatik yükseltme için yayımlanmış.

 ### <a name="new-features-and-improvements"></a>Yeni özellikler ve geliştirmeler